natalieagus/50033/_posts/2021-01-08-unityforelderlies.md

 - Trigger behaviors on certain states

 # Introduction
-Create a new 3D project and import the asset `pluggableai` uploaded at the course handout.
+Create a new 3D project and import the asset `TankProject` uploaded at the course handout.
 Then, replace the Project Settings folder with the one provided at the course handout as well.
 Open Scenes >> Main and you shall see this setup:

 ![test](https://www.dropbox.com/s/qy4xz65zj9eww1n/1.png?raw=1)

 The goal of this tutorial is to **understand** how the game utilises a state machine such that the two tanks: green (scanner) and red (chaser) are able to identify you in the map and perform actions accordingly.

 We will use ScriptableObjects that we have learned in the previous part to implement the state machine.
+The materials and contents in this tutorial is taken from this [Official Unity Tutorial](https://learn.unity.com/tutorial/pluggable-ai-with-scriptable-objects).

 # PlayerTank
 Go to Prefab >>> `PlayerTank` and open the prefab: